semuconsulting/PyGPSClient/README.md

 ![Python version](https://img.shields.io/pypi/pyversions/PyGPSClient.svg?style=flat)

-In the following, `python` refers to the python3 executable.
-You may need to type `python3`, depending on your particular environment.
+In the following, `python` & `pip` refer to the python3 executables.
+You may need to type `python3` or `pip3`, depending on your particular environment.

 ### Dependencies